txdat/notes/obsidian/engineering/infrastructure/k8s.md

 	- includes: namespace (isolate container with others) and cgroup (limit cpu/memory resources)
 	- compared to VMs (require their system processes), container is just isolated process (less resources)
 	- 3 main concepts:
-		- image: packages application and its environment, includes multiple layers to distribute more efficient and reduce storage
+		- image: packages application and its environment, includes multiple layers to distribute more efficiently and reduce storage
 			- each individual command is a new layer
 				- ![[Pasted image 20231228203918.png | 600]]
 		- registry: stores docker images (eg. dockerhub, ECR, ...)